MartinEesmaa/VVCEasy/README.md

 UPDATE 13th December 2021: VLC Media Player (custom VLC build of o266player, 3.0.11.1 Vetenari, Windows 11) is tested by Martin Eesmaa.
 It can play only about 600 frames limit / 20+ seconds.
 ![VLC Media Player (VVC test)](https://user-images.githubusercontent.com/88035011/145756567-d156f630-9e7f-4042-99b5-6ffe8a6b4b64.png)

-If you are still not happy about VVC (known as Versatile Video Coding), that you think this is too hard to encode and decode, use AOMEDIA ONE (AV1) that is recommended for most users to easily play VLC Media Player and others.
+If you are still not happy about VVC (known as Versatile Video Coding), that you think is too hard to encode and decode, use AOMEDIA ONE (AV1) that is recommended for most users to easily play VLC Media Player and others.
 VVC should need played on VLC Media Player in future.

 # Compatibility results (VVENC AND VVDEC) TEST COMPLETED BY MARTIN EESMAA